izure1/izure1/README.md

 The JavaScript/TypeScript developer.
 Currently coding with React, Vue, Next.js, Nuxt.js and Electron.

-This repository is a collection of libraries I found useful during my work.
+This repository contains libraries that I created and deemed useful during my work.

 ## Repository Types